top of page

 Climate change and comparative physiology

-A major focus of research in the lab is quantifying the effects of climate-related stressors such as warming, hypoxia and acidification on whole-organism physiological performance during different activities.
-Specifically, recent work has examined the effect of local adaptation and acclimatization on locomotor performance.
-We combine ecophysiological tools and climate projections to explore the mechanisms and the implications of living in changing environments.
-Most of the work in the lab has focused on benthic elasmobranchs, and in particular skates, but we are now also working on a new system using silversides to understand the link between social behavior and directional changes in the environment across generations.
+A major focus of research in the lab is quantifying the impact of climate-related stressors, such as warming, hypoxia, and acidification, on the overall physiological performance of organisms during different locomotor behaviors.
+Recent investigations have specifically delved into the influence of local adaptation, ontogeny, and acclimatization on locomotor performance.
+By integrating ecophysiological tools and climate projections, we aim to elucidate the underlying mechanisms and implications of residing in changing environments.
+While a significant portion of our work has concentrated on benthic elasmobranchs, particularly skates, we have now extended our investigations to include several fish species, including silversides, smelt, stickleback, damselfish, catfish, and zebrafish.
+Through these studies, we seek to quantify the consequences of climate change on collective motion across multiple generations.

 Valentina Di Santo clearnose skate.jpg